 About EveryoneLovesGuitar Podcast: We sit down and talk with interesting professional guitar players and find out what makes them tick.
+If you enjoy listening to the backstory of successful people, you’ll love this show.
 Check out our Everyone Loves Guitar podcast online here on iTunes at https://everyonelovesguitar.com/iTunes

 About your host, Craig Garber: For as long as I can remember, music has been one of the most important things in my life.

 I didn’t have a particularly good childhood, and there were plenty of days where sitting in my room listening to David Gilmour, Freddie King, Jeff Beck, Roy Buchanan, and Alvin Lee… was the only thing that allowed me to have a sense of hope and optimism… that at some point, tomorrow was going to be a better day.

 Well, just the same way it does for everyone else, time marched on, and fortunately… things did turn around.
 Tomorrow came, and it definitely was a better day.